zomux/nlper/_posts/2019-10-13-book-review-zero-to-one.md

 - Lean startup is a methodology that takes you to a local optimum
 - However, the power law focuses on exponential growth
+- Plan the blueprint of growth.
+Company sell shares and merge because they don't know what to do.

 **How to recruit people**